ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A dbdnkex Toledo man wrote on the
+wall of his cell : &quot;Jug not, that ye be
+notjugged.&quot;
 Don&#x27;t go to law unless, yon have
 nothing to lose; lawyers&#x27; houses are
 built oh fools&#x27; heads.